scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Messaging system

 - The logged in user can send messages by visiting the advertiser Profile and clicking on the button "Message".
 Then he can enter the subject and his message and click on "Send" if the want to send the message or click on "Cancel" to exit the message form.
+If no subject is filled in, the message won't be send.
+If the subject is entered but no message, then the message wont'be send.
+Only of both( subject and message) are entered, the message will be send.

 - An other way of sending messages for logged in user is by clicking on his name on the top right and then selecting "Messages" then clicking on "New".
 Then he has to specify to whom he wants to send the email and give in the subject and write his message.
-Then he can click either "send"(for sending the message) or "cancle"(for leaving the message form)
+Then he can click either "send"(for sending the message) or "cancle"(for leaving the message form).If the user puts in a invalid email address of the recipient then there will appear a box saying :"This user does not exist".
+Again all information (to, subject, and message) have to be filled in, if not, the message won't be send.

 - The logged in user can view his sent messages by clicking on his name on the top right and then selecting "Messages" and then clicking on "Sent".
 In a chart he can see the subject, sender, recipient and the date sent from each messege he has ever sent.
 By clicking on a line from this chart he gets a view of the send message.